Mirror Symmetry for Quiver Algebroid Stacks: Representation theory of category by algebroid stacks

 \section{Representation theory of $A_\infty$ category by algebroid stacks}

+In recent decades, the program of Strominger-Yau-Zaslow \cite{SYZ} has triggered a lot of groundbreaking developments in geometry.
+In particular, the family Floer theory, see the works of Fukaya \cite{Fukaya-famFl}, Tu \cite{Tu-reconstruction} and Abouzaid \cite{Ab-famFl}, applies homotopy techniques of Floer theory to Lagrangian torus fibers to construct a family Floer functor for mirror symmetry.

-In \cite{CHL-nc}, they introduced a non-commutative mirror functor from the Fukaya category to the category of matrix factorizations of the corresponding Landau-Ginzburg model.
-Later, in \cite{CHL3}, they developed a method of gluing the local mirrors and functors.
+In \cite{CHL-nc}, the authors introduced a non-commutative mirror functor from the Fukaya category to the category of matrix factorizations of the corresponding Landau-Ginzburg model.
+Later, in \cite{CHL3}, they developed a method of gluing the local mirror functors.

 In this chapter, we will combine these two techniques.
 Namely, we will develop a gluing method for local nc mirror charts.
 We will use this to construct mirror algebroid stacks in later chapters.
-Moreover, we define the mirror transform of an nc family of Lagrangians.
-It is important for relating two different families of reference Lagrangians via a natural transformation.
+Moreover, we define the mirror transform of an nc family of Lagrangians, see Remark \ref{rem:nc family}.
+In Theorem \ref{thm:nat-trans-X-A}, we show that there exists a natural transformation that relates the functors constructed from two different families of reference Lagrangians.